GCP

 kubectl get endpointslice -n kube-system #Confirm that the output shows an ILB IP address: NAME ADDRESSTYPE PORTS ENDPOINTS AGE my-endpointslice IPv4 80/TCP 10.2xx.0.1,10.2xx.0.2 12h

-8. Annotate the application `yaml` or `namespace` so that the traffic from the new pods is redirected to the AI Runtime Security instance (firewall) for inspection.
+8. Annotate at the pod level in your application yaml so that the traffic from the pod is redirected to the Prisma AIRS AI Runtime: Network intercept for inspection.